 'I've taken part in an exchange in the past and found it a really useful experience,' she said.

 The GPs found that, despite working in different systems, they faced many similar challenges in their day-to-day work.
 Dr Sophie Van Steenburgen, a GP in Belgium said that she had realised that all of the GPs were ‘struggling with the same problems and trying to find solutions'.
 She said that understaffing, burnout and funding issues appeared to be common across all of the countries involved in the exchange.

 Dr Bikash Gauchan a GP from Nepal said that he had been very impressed with the NHS system.
 ‘The contribution of GPs in the UK is very special, because the health system is based on GPs,’ he said.
 ‘In Nepal GPs are hospital-based.’

-Dr Anthony Dheere, a GP from Belgium, said that he had been inspired by the way that GPs in the UK were organised and involved in redesigning services.
+Belgian GP Dr Anthony Dheere said that he had been inspired by the way that GPs in the UK were organised and involved in redesigning services.
 ‘GPs in Belgium are way less involved with policy,’ he explained.
 ‘I’ve been impressed with the way the RCGP work and the way GPs are changing the health system.
 We need to start doing that in Belgium.’